 26. The Arrangement will, upon its commencement, supersede the Choice of Court Arrangement.
-This is except for a "choice of court agreement"31 made
+This is except for a "choice of court agreement" made between the parties before the commencement of the Arrangement and, in which case, the Choice of Court Arrangement will continue to apply.

-Article 13 of the Arrangement.

-28 Including acts of unfair competition prohibited under Article 6 of the Anti-Unfair Competition Law of the People's Republic of China (中華人民共和國反不正當競爭法) (Article 6 relates to acts of confusion causing one's products to be mistaken for the products of another or mistaken as having specific connection with another) as well as claims for passing off under Hong Kong law.
+Including acts of unfair competition prohibited under Article 6 of the Anti-Unfair Competition Law of the People's Republic of China (中華人民共和國反不正當競爭法) (Article 6 relates to acts of confusion causing one's products to be mistaken for the products of another or mistaken as having specific connection with another) as well as claims for passing off under Hong Kong law.